The Aveland High School

 The Aveland High School was a secondary-level, co-educational Community School in the Billingborough, a village in the English county of Lincolnshire.
 The school served pupils aged 11 to 16 before it closed at the end of 2009.
 The school used a secondary modern style admissions procedure and had a capacity for 438 pupils.

 History

 Construction

 It was built by Foster's of Wharf Road in Grantham.
 It cost £112,800, with furnishing and equipment costing £18,100.
 It had 11 acres.
-The structure was the Thermagard system.
-The county architect was JWH Barnes.
-It was designed for around 300 children.
+The Thermagard system was the building.
+Architect for the county was JWH Barnes.
+It was intended for about 300 kids.

 Opening

 It opened in January 1963, and officially opened on Tuesday 21 May 1963 by James Heathcote-Drummond-Willoughby, 3rd Earl of Ancaster, the Lord-Lieutenant of Lincolnshire, with the Bishop of Grantham, Anthony Otter.
 The school had meant to be opened by the government minister Sir Chris Chataway.
 The head boy was William Creasey.